NickElixir/hightechcan/README.md

 # hightechcan
-HighTechCan Team repository
+HighTechCan Team repository.
-This is our project for CanSat russia
+This is our project for CanSat russia.
-Use it for ur own risc
+Use it for ur own risc.